Event-AHU/OpenPAR/README.md

 ## :dart: Update Log：

+:fire: [Aug-25-2025] SequencePAR is accepted by the journal Pattern Recognition

 :fire: [July-15-2025] SNN-PAR is accepted by the 13th International Conference on Image and Graphics (ICIG 2025)